damare01/Attendance-Web-Application/README.md

 ### 3. **Form Submission and Data Recording**
    - Upon form submission, the system records the user's attendance details in a **Google Sheet** under the appropriate program and year combination.
-   - The system ensures that the user’s data is accurately added, including the program and year.
-The "Proof Link" for attendance remains marked as "Pending" until further updates (such as proof submission) are integrated.

 ### 4. **Automated Email Confirmation**
    - Upon successful form submission, the user receives an automated confirmation email.
 The email includes: